Military Retirement Pay State Income Tax Deduction

 How to apply

-Claimed on Colorado state income tax return (Form DR 0104).
+Claimed on the Subtractions from Income Schedule (Form DR 0104AD) filed with Colorado return (Form DR 0104).

 Other Colorado Tax Benefits